-Holding a party with a Swallows and Amazons theme is a great idea, especially if you can be under canvas.
-A campfire and either swimming or archery with geo-cashing or a treasure hunt would keep your guests occupied.
+Holding an outdoor party with a Swallows and Amazons theme is a great idea, especially if your guests are up for bringing their own tents.
+A campfire and either swimming or archery with geo-cashing or a treasure hunt will keep your guests occupied.
 Everyone can dress up as explorers or pirates.
-If it’s wet you can always show a DVD of the film, the BBC serial of ‘Coot Club’ or organise a cinema outing to see Swallows and Amazons.

-There have been some wonderful cake designs.
+There have been some wonderful cake designs posted on Facebook.
 This impressive creation was put together by Evie and Sam Rose:

-Over the years the most amazing ‘Swallows and Amazons’ creations have risen to fame.
+Over the years the most amazing ‘Swallows and Amazons’ creations have become quite famous.
 I have put up a few more ideas on Pinterest here

 The cookery book writer and ‘Great British Bake Off’ finalist Miranda Gore Browne transformed her garden into Wild Cat Island, served iced buns and a cake worthy of a pirate feast, sending everyone home with old-fashioned sweets in a tin mug.
 You can see some of her wonderful party ideas here